thegrumpys/odop/docs/About/userAccounts.md

 any unsaved design in progress may be lost.
 For more information on this point, see: [AutoSave](../Help/autoSave).

-In order to sign out use the "Logout" menu entry.
+In order to sign out:
+  - use "Logout" on the File menu
+  - use the browser refresh button and then click the "Logout" button

 &nbsp;